Today I’m going to touch on the sensitive topic of consultants…

 When you have a problem or situation outside your organization’s internal capabilities, a consultant can be brought in to help address it.
 In the context of ERM, this can include everything from starting a new program, re-starting a failed program, presenting a summary of top risks to the board, and more.

 Now when you begin an engagement with a consultant, you expect them to be able to address your problem or otherwise provide a solution that is sustainable and manageable for you, your team, and the organization as a whole.
 Otherwise, you wouldn’t be asking for assistance, right?!

 Furthermore, you expect this to be done at a price that won’t break the bank…

 Too often, what unfortunately happens is that instead of meeting this expectation, the consultant’s desire to make money comes first and foremost.
 They seem to be more like this infamous character from Disney’s adaption of Charles Dickens’ classic A Christmas Carol instead of someone interested in helping organizations solve challenges.

-Since becoming an ERM consultant three years ago, I have had numerous conversations with ERM professional who explain how a prior consultant(s) left the organization with a process or final product that was so complicated or overwhelming that it ended up not being useful at all.
+Since becoming an ERM consultant three years ago, I have had numerous conversations with ERM professionals who explain how a prior consultant(s) left the organization with a process or final product that was so complicated or overwhelming that it ended up not being useful at all.